saw235/saw235.github.io/index.md

 ---

 # Hi there, I'm Saw!
-I'm a senior Electrical Engineering student from
+I'm an Electrical Engineering student from
 Penn State University.

-I enjoy tinkering with electrical components as well as working with Mathematics and Algorithms.
-I do a lot of side projects in my free time.
-Please check it out!
+My hobby is playing the piano but I enjoy tinkering with electrical components as well as working with programming, mathematics and algorithms.
+I work on some side projects in my free time.
+Please check them out!

 * Projects